1.

 4. Covenant

 The covenant between God and the Israelites is a foundational theme that binds the narrative and laws together in both books.
-Numbers demonstrates the covenant in action, detailing how adherence to the covenant laws affects the Israelites' journey and relationship with God.
+Numbers demonstrates the covenant in action, detailing how adherence to covenant laws affects the Israelites' journey and relationship with God.

 Deuteronomy, often referred to as the book of the covenant, places significant emphasis on renewing, remembering, and adhering to the covenant.
 Moses' speeches remind the Israelites of their covenant obligations and the blessings of faithfulness, setting the stage for their life in the Promised Land under the covenant's terms.